Degrees of Freedom of New General Relativity:\\ Type 4, Type 7, and Type 9: Hamiltonian analysis of Type 4, Type 7, and Type 9

 \subsection{Regularity of NGR}

 To apply the Dirac-Bergmann analysis in a straightforward way, the theory must satisfy the regularity condition, \textit{i.e.}, the first-order variation of every constraint is expressed as a linear combination of constraints existing in the given theory, as stated in Ref.~\cite{Dirac:1950pj,Dirac:1958sc,Dirac:1958sq}.
-In Ref.~\cite{Miskovic:2003ex}, an irregular constraint is classified as Type I (Multi-linear constraints) and Type II (Non-linear constraints).
-That is, we call a constraint
+This condition is also equivalent to the functional independence of constraints around the constraint surface.\footnote{ Assume that constraints $C_{a}\approx0$ $(a = 1,2,3,\cdots,r)$ exist.
+The independence of $C_{a}$ around the constraint surface $\Gamma=\{(q_{i},p^{i}) |C_{a}(q_{i},p^{i}) = 0\} \subset S$, where $S$ is a symplectic manifold with dimension $2n$ larger than $r$, is defined by the satisfaction of the following two conditions: